Top 12 Baguio Tours & Activities to Add to Your Travel Itinerary

 4. Go Strawberry picking at La Trinidad

-Make the most of your trip to Baguio tour by doing the strawberry farm tour in nearby La Trinidad.
+Make the most of your trip to Baguio tour by doing a strawberry farm tour in nearby La Trinidad.
 La Trinidad is the capital of Benguet, and it is about 30 minutes from the Baguio town proper.

 The weather in the Benguet is ideal for growing vegetables and fruits, but nothing is more popular and delicious than the plump strawberries of La Trinidad.
 Strawberries are best eaten right after they’re harvested.
 Thankfully, you can pick the berries here yourself.
 The activity is open from November to May every year, but the rates may vary.

 Picking strawberries is arguably such a unique experience that it deserves a top spot on your Baguio itinerary.
-If you don’t want to go picking, you can also choose to buy freshly picked strawberries.
+If you don’t want to go pick yourself, you can also choose to buy freshly picked strawberries.
 Aside from strawberries, you can also purchase fresh flowers and vegetables.
 Don’t forget to try the treats like fresh Strawberry Ice Cream and Strawberry Taho, as well.

 3. Go on a Mines View Park Tour